selrahal/hadoop-lab/README.md

     CREATE TABLE TRANSACTIONS(CC STRING, city STRING, state STRING, amount DOUBLE) ROW FORMAT DELIMITED FIELDS TERMINATED BY ',' LOCATION '/flume/transactions';
     ```

+  * Why are we using the `/flue/transactions/` location as the source of our data?

-8. Use HCatalog to browse the data
+8. Use HCatalog to browse the data using the new view

 ## Use Hive to find all expensive transactions ##
 1. Navigate to the Hive query editor